adlnet/xAPI-Spec/xAPI.md

 with this syntax.
 See [4.1.11.
 Attachments](#attachments)

 * The LRS MUST support the syntax above.

-See [Appendix B](#AppendixB) for an example function written in JavaScript which transforms a normal request into one using this alternate syntax.

 It should also be noted that versions of Internet Explorer lower than 10 do not support Cross Domain Requests between HTTP and HTTPS.
 This means that for IE9 and lower,